Mendiolac/Web-Scraping/README.md

 # Web Scraping and Document Databases

-This web application scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+This web application scrapes various websites for data related to the Mission to Mars and displays the information on a single HTML page.

 ## Scraping